ojayballer/CNN-from-scratch-numpy-only-/README.md

 A kernel (also called a filter) is a small matrix of learnable weights that slides over the input.
 Each filter detects a specific pattern, such as an edge or texture.
 A layer can have many filters, producing multiple output feature maps (channels).

 ![kernel_filter.png](./images/kernel_filter.png)

+### Clarifying Terminology (FAQ)
+- **Are "Kernel" and "Filter" the same thing?**
+  Yes, these terms are often used interchangeably.
+Technically, a "kernel" is the 2D matrix, and a "filter" is the collection of kernels for all input channels (e.g., a 3x3x3 filter).
+- **How many output channels will I get?**
+  A single filter produces one output channel (feature map).
+If a layer has $N$ filters, it will produce $N$ output channels.
+- **Does the filter handle color (RGB)?**
+  Yes.
+The filter depth matches the input depth.
+For an RGB image (3 channels), the filter is $3 \times 3 \times 3$.

 ### Stride and Padding